metavoid/webgl_exp1--live_gradient/README.md

 # webgl_exp1--live_gradient
-Random color gradient with WebGL
+Random color gradient with WebGL shaders.
+It will produce nice moving color flows until you click on it.
+If ypu will, it will stop on current gradient.
+Press enter or space to toggle fullscreen.

 <a href="https://metavoid.github.io/webgl_exp1--live_gradient/">LIVE DEMO<a/>